haiiliin/pyabaqus/docs/source/_build/html/_sources/tutorials.rst.txt

     abaqus cae -noGUI script.py

-In order to make it simple, this has been done in the `saveAs` function:
+In order to make it simple, this has been done in the :py:meth:`~abaqus.Mdb.MdbBase.MdbBase.saveAs` function:

 .. code-block:: Python